-- 1) Documents received by DCVAG grant financial staffs, which are correct, should be processed within 31 working days after receipt.
+- 1) Documents received by DCVAG grant financial staff, which are correct, should be processed within 30 working days after receipt.
 During certain times of the year, due to an exceptionally large number of documents being submitted by all agencies, this schedule may not be achieved.
-Documents will be processed as expeditiously as possible after receipt. - 2) Request for payment documents which are placed in "needs more info" on the AGO grants system will be given 10 business days from the notification to submit supporting documentation requested.
-If request for extended time to submit required documentation is not received by the deadline, approved line items will be processed for payment and the agency will be allowed to submit the necessary documentation and line item expenses for reimbursement on the next request for payment.
-Extended time beyond the 10 days may be allowed for final RFPs. - 3) All vouchers for payment of purchases of services, supplies, information technology and reimbursement of personnel expenses must be delivered to the Attorney General's office within ninety days from acceptance of the goods or services and proper invoice.
-Invoices for services, supplies, information technology or personnel expenses after ninety days may be allowed with written justification from the subrecipient agency program director.
-DCVAG grant program staff will determine if justification is approved by response to agency within 10 business days of received invoices, supporting documentation and justification letter.
-If perpetual late invoices dated beyond ninety days are received on more than two RFPs within an award period without sufficient justification, the subrecipient agency may be elevated to higher risk level.
+Documents will be processed as expeditiously as possible after receipt. - 2) Request for payment documents that are placed on hold in the AGO grants system will be given 10 business days from the notification to submit the supporting documentation requested.
+If a request for extended time to submit required documentation is not received by the deadline, approved line items will be processed for payment and the agency will be allowed to submit the necessary documentation and line-item expenses for reimbursement on the next request for payment.
+Extended time beyond the 10 days may be allowed for final RFPs. - 3) All vouchers for payment of purchases of services, supplies, information technology, and reimbursement of personnel expenses must be delivered to the Attorney General's office within ninety days from acceptance of the goods or services and proper invoice.
+Invoices for services, supplies, information technology, or personnel expenses after ninety days may be allowed with written justification from the subrecipient agency program director.
+DCVAG grant program staff will determine if justification is approved by the response to the agency within 10 business days of receiving invoices, supporting documentation, and justification letter.
+If perpetual late invoices dated beyond ninety days are received on more than two RFPs within an award period without sufficient justification, the subrecipient agency may be elevated to a higher risk level.